Frequently Asked Questions

 Do you offer grants?

-No. We offer repayable business loans.
+No. We offer repayable personal loans for business start up or growth.

 What is the duration of the loan?